Moving the cursor:

 type just enough characters to uniquely identify the directory you wish to open.

-Ctrl + r Recall the last command including the specified character(s) (equivalent to : vim ~/.bash_history).
+Ctrl + r Recall the last command including the specified character(s) searches the command history as you type.
+Equivalent to : vim ~/.bash_history.
 Ctrl + p Previous command in history (i.e. walk back through the command history) Ctrl + n Next command in history (i.e. walk forward through the command history) Alt + .
 Use the last word of the previous command Ctrl + s Go back to the next most recent command. (beware to not execute it from a terminal because this will also launch its XOFF).
 Ctrl + o Execute the command found via Ctrl+r or Ctrl+s Ctrl + g Escape from history searching mode

 Ctrl + C Interrupt/Kill whatever you are running (SIGINT) Ctrl + l Clear the screen Ctrl + s Stop output to the screen (for long running verbose commands) Ctrl + q Allow output to the screen (if previously stopped using command above) Ctrl + D Send an EOF marker, unless disabled by an option, this will close the current shell (EXIT) Ctrl + Z Send the signal SIGTSTP to the current task, which suspends it.
 To return to it later enter fg 'process name' (foreground).